Tjorriemorrie/abbr/README.md

 #### Notes
 ----------

+- Small project, not bothering with dev branch, or PRs
 - Apparentely there is a difference between creating apps with manage.py and django-admin.py...
 - The serializers seems good enough.